cool-beans/Team65_buffer/Readme.txt

 #############################################
 - All fonts are generated from Google Fonts.
 - Twitterbootstrap and Jquery were used.
+- Utilized the stick plugin for jquery.
+I got that from http://stickyjs.com/

 #############################################
 # Tutorials that were followed